tohojo/nsregd/README.md

 Other limitations, in no particular order:

-- There is currently no way for the client to discover which zone to register with on its own.
-Getting the zone name from (e.g.) DHCP would be a way to deal with this.

 - If communication between `nsregd` and the upstream server(s) fail, no retries are currently performed.
 If the failure occurs while the client is first registering, the failure will be reported to the client, but if the failure occurs while entries are being automatically expired, it can result in records being left behind in the upstream DNS.

-- There is not a lot of error checking done on the configuration values.
-  If you get them wrong, the respective binary is likely to crash on you.

 - If subscribing to netlink fails, the client will be oblivious to any new addresses that appear on the configured interface(s).